Royals vs. Nationals Player Props Betting Odds

-Player prop bet odds for Vinnie Pasquantino, Lane Thomas and others are available when the Kansas City Royals host the Washington Nationals at Kauffman Stadium on Saturday (first pitch at 4:10 PM ET).
+Bookmakers have listed player props for Vinnie Pasquantino, Lane Thomas and others when the Kansas City Royals host the Washington Nationals at Kauffman Stadium on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!